-The event tracer allows you to perform detailed examination of your network's logs over the last 31 days.
+The event tracer allows you to perform a detailed examination of your network’s logs over the last 31 days.
 You can find the event tracer in the Reports menu.
 You can download information extending beyond 31 days from the basic Server Logs and Click Logs pages, which are also available from the Reports menu.

 This article is part of our Popular Features series.

 - Server Logs: server messages and notices, including errors messages and redirect notices

 - Postback Logs: postback requests, both incoming and outgoing

 When the event tracer page loads, it defaults to Server Logs.
 Click on any of the three tabs at the top to change the mode.

 Regardless of which log you’re inspecting, you have the same report bar at the top of the page:

 In the Timeframe section, you can change the start and end dates for your reports.
 Click on the dates you want the report to start and end on until the selection you want is highlighted.
 Alternatively, you can select one of the predefined date ranges from the dropdown on the left.

 By default, the current day is selected when the event tracer page loads.

 In the Fields section, you can choose what information (a.k.a. “fields”) to show on your reports.
 All fields with a checkbox next to them will appear as columns when you run your report (as shown below).